paulocerez/2docs/README.md

 	O --> G
 ```

-## Feature Roadmap
+## Features

 ##### 15-11-2024

 Users can start basic chat sessions, crawling entire API references and store these in the Vector Database.
 The generator then builds a workflow based on the user prompt.
+The workflow sharing is currently under construction, not built in the way it is described in the docs already.

 ##### 15-12-2024